rand/maze/README.md

 ## What It Does

-Enforces Lark grammars during LLM code generation to guarantee syntactic validity.
+Uses Lark grammars during LLM code generation to enforce syntactic validity.

-**Measured result**: 100% valid Python completions (vs 0% unconstrained on test cases).

 ## Status